 A plume of red dust chased after a nineteen-eighty-five Jeep Grand Cherokee as it sped down what used to be Route 66 Highway.
 Supply runs were only once a week, not to save on gas, it was cheaper now than ever, but to save on time.
 Time was crucial to the Wilson family mission.

 Bronte looked out her window and processed the state of things.
 There was so much to ponder.
 Ian, the trial, Robinhood and Gram.
 Each competed for space in her head but Gram was winning at the moment.
 Would Gram wake up the same woman or would she be a Frackhead like Baylee’s aunt?
 The thought of this happening to her precious grandmother made her weak in the stomach.
 Next to Baylee, Gram was her best friend, not to mention, she was one of just three females in their larger than normal male-dominated family.

 “Gross, isn’t it?”
-John Wilson’s chocolate colored eyes left the road to see the lake they usually ignored.
+John Wilson’s tired eyes left the road to see the lake they usually ignored.
 “Hard to believe it was a beautiful lake at one time.”

 “Yeah, it’s just a cesspool now,” Bronte responded to her dad.
 “Do you think Lake Arcadia will ever go back to normal?”

 A feeling of disappointment mixed with guilt swarmed John before he could answer.
 His rubber gloved hands gripped the steering wheel.
 “I wouldn’t get your hopes up.
 Not in my lifetime anyways.”

 Bronte shook her head in protest of her stupid world.
 “I don’t know that I’ll ever understand greed.”

 “It’s about to get worse,” John said.
 “They’re building a dome around the city.”

 “To protect the rich from the mess they created.
 They say it’s for other reasons and that we will still be able to get in, but I guarantee you within a short time, they won’t let us in.”

 “That’s just wrong.
 I hate them more than ever.”